 4. Develop a growth mindset

 Salazar says cultivating a growth mindset is the best way to stop or combat this slide toward mediocrity.
-It is essential to see every obstacle, challenge, and difficult situation as a step on a journey that will take you forwards and upwards.
-It will help your brain take each setback and ask yourself, “What can I learn?” or “How can this make me better?”
+Seeing every obstacle, challenge, and difficult situation as a step on a journey that will take you forward and upwards is essential.
+It will help your brain take each setback and ask yourself, “What can I learn?” or “How can this improve me?”
 This mindset will make it easier to bounce back from setbacks.

 5. Reach out to Your Network

-Matuson recalls that she was laid off from her dream job after calling everyone she knew, even her former boss, who then hired me at the company where Matuson worked.
+Matuson recalls being laid off from her dream job after calling everyone she knew, even her former boss, who hired me at the company where Matuson worked.
 I was offered a temporary job, which turned into a full-time position.
 Nine months later, she died, and I became her replacement.

 6. Avoid Negative Influences